Your cart is currently empty!

-Family therapy for eating disorders: what is FBT / Maudsley?
+Family therapy for eating disorders: what is FBT / Maudsley/FT-AN?

 The kind that focuses on relationships and may lay blame.
-It may waste time as parents may not get empowered to be effective.
+That does not prioritise early weight regain.
+That does not mobilise parents to take action.

+New Maudsley is very different, not to be confused with a family-based approach for adolescents.
 New Maudsley gives parents/carers communication skills to support the motivation and readiness of chronic adult patients undergoing individual therapy.
 Adult patients may also get treated with "Maudsley Model of anorexia nervosa treatment for ADULTS" (MANTRA).
-Do not confuse either with FBT, which gives parents of teens a bolder, more central role.
-Some New Maudsley or MANTRA skills are useful, whatever the person's age, while some may clash with the tasks of FBT.
+Do not confuse either with FBT or FT-AN, which gives parents of teens a bolder, more central role.
+Some New Maudsley or MANTRA skills are useful, whatever the person's age, while some may clash with the tasks of FBT or FT-AN.

 What is family therapy for eating disorders?